 These Black Mouth Cur bloodlines differ in size, coloring, and skill set.
 They are all the result of the breeding lines developed and curated by individual families more than 100 years ago.

-- JD Howard – this was the first line of Black Mouth Curs to be registered as such, in Alabama, in 1940.
+• JD Howard – this was the first line of the Black Mouth Cur breed to be registered as such, in Alabama, in 1940.
 They are built more like hounds with longer legs and a less muscular build.
 They range in color from yellow to red and have short course coats.

-- Carnathan – this bloodline is the result of the breeding of one male JD Howard Black Mouth Cur with a wide variety of females from other breeds.
+• Carnathan– this bloodline is the result of the breeding of one male JD Howard Black Mouth Cur with a wide variety of females from other dog breeds.
 The emphasis was on creating the most well-rounded dog, not maintaining a clean bloodline.
 The result is a line of Black Mouth Curs that vary widely in color, including brindles.
 They are somewhat shorter than their JD Howard relatives and are broader and more muscular.

-Regardless of which bloodline a Black Mouth Cur comes from, it is clear that they were developed to stand up to the rigors of early American life and to adapt to serve many necessary functions.
+Regardless of which bloodline a Black Mouth Cur’s origins lie, they all share the marks of being bred to stand up to the rigors of early American life and to adapt to serve many necessary functions.

 Today’s Black Mouth Curs

 While it is no longer necessary for a single dog to fulfill as many different roles, the modern Black Mouth Cur is still a jack of all trades.
-They have the stamina to work herding cattle across the open plains and the scenting ability to track down even the wiliest of prey.
-They have the intelligence to serve as military or service dogs and the eagerness to please to make training easy.
-They are fierce and fearless when protecting their families and livestock but gentle and patient enough to be safe around even young children.
+They’re still being used to herd cattle across the open plains because of their excellent stamina, and they’re prized by hunters for their ability to track down even the wiliest of prey.
+They have the intelligence to serve as service or military dogs and the eagerness to please to make training easy.
+As a household dog, their ferocity and bravery makes them a great family protector, and their gentleness and patience makes them fantastic to be around, whether you be a child, a lifelong dog owner, or someone who’s just not used to being around dogs.

-In today’s America, the Black Mouth Cur is not a terribly popular breed of dog, due in part to the AKC not recognizing them as a distinct breed.
-This does not mean that they are not held in high regard by those who own them.
-They are widely valued for hunting, ranching, and as family pets.
+In today’s America, the Black Mouth Cur is not a very popular breed of dog, due in part to the AKC not recognizing them as a distinct breed.
+But just because they aren’t as sought after as other dogs does not mean that they are not held in high regard by those who own them, or are otherwise familiar with them and their talents.
+Among these people, the Black Mouth Cur breed is widely valued for hunting, ranching, and as family pets.

 Black Mouth Cur Breed Standard

-As mentioned earlier, the Black Mouth Cur has not been recognized by the AKC but it has by many other breed registries, including the UKC.
+As mentioned earlier, the Black Mouth Cur has not been recognized by the AKC.
+However, it has been recognized by many other breed registries, including the UKC.
 These are the Black Mouth Cur breed standards as drawn up by the UKC.

 The UKC has placed the Black Mouth Cur in the scenthound group, considering it most similar to the hunting dogs found in that category.
 This category varies a great deal in both the types and uses of breeds contained in it.
 They range from setters to coonhounds and beagles to dachshunds.

-The Black Mouth Cur is a medium-sized dog with long legs and a broadhead.
-They come in a wide variety of colors but all must have black markings on their mouth, ears, and nose.
-They vary in height but must be over 16 inches at the shoulder and range in weight from 35 to 95 pounds.
+The Black Mouth Cur is primarily characterized as a medium-sized dog with long legs and a broad head.
+They come in a wide variety of colors but all share the black markings on their mouth, ears, and nose.
+They vary in height but must be over 16 inches at the shoulder and be between 35 to 95 pounds in weight.
 It should be noted that the distinct bloodlines, having focused on different purposes, show wide variance in build.
 Those bred for tree hunting tend to be a smaller size and slimmer while the lines bred for herding are larger and more muscular.

 The eyes of the Black Mouth Cur should be large and evenly spaced on the head.
 They may be brown, green, or yellow.
 The color around the eyes should match that of the lips, which should be dark brown or black.
 Their ears should be set high on their head, be wider at the base than at the tips and be the same color as the lips and eye markings at least at the edges.